sumanth-74/law-duel/replit.md

 - **Subject Flexibility**: Specific legal subjects or mixed question pools
 - **XP and Leveling**: Growth system with visual scaling based on character level (1 + 0.08 * level, capped at 1.8)
 - **Leaderboard System**: Points-based ranking with real-time stat updates and database synchronization
+- **Solo Challenge System**: Progressive difficulty mode (1-10 levels), 3-lives mechanic, daily completion tracking, monetization through life restoration ($0.99)
+- **Difficulty Scaling**: Questions increase in complexity from introductory to Supreme Court level, with point rewards scaling by difficulty
+- **Monetization Strategy**: Pay-to-continue model when all lives are lost, allowing players to restore 3 lives and continue their challenge

 ### Error Handling and Resilience
 - **Question Bank System**: Pre-generated, verified questions with 10-minute cache and nightly regeneration for cost control